wp-plugins/myph3preview/readme.txt

 To install, place the files included in the .zip into your WordPress plugin folder (that is /wp-content/plugins/).
 Now, go to your WordPress blog admin dashboard and enable the plugin.
 Finally, go to the options - myPh3 page to set the your gallery details.

-In a WordPress post, you can type [preview]<photo_thumb_url>[/preview] to include a thumnail and full size photo. <photo_thumb_url> needs to be replaced here by the full URL of one of your album image thumbnails.
+In a WordPress post, you can type [preview]&lt;photo_thumb_url&gt;[/preview] to include a thumnail and full size photo. &lt;photo_thumb_url&gt; needs to be replaced here by the full URL of one of your album image thumbnails.
+(Right-click on an image in your gallery and choose 'Copy Shortcut'.)

 == Changes ==